g3n3r1c1/EasyDBC/README.md

 # Closing note
 It should be made clear that this is not a full substitute for SQL.
 At the very least not now.
-It can make commands simpler for you if you're writing some simple code to operate on a small/average database, but for more advanced databases, there are far better options than this.
+It can make commands easy for you if you're writing some simple code to operate on a small/average database, but for more advanced databases, there are far better options than this.